windbird-sensor/TD_RF_Module_SDK/README.md

 With the exception of the binary-only static libraries in the `"libtddrivers"` and `"libtdrf"` projects, all deliverables are presented in source form only, and must be compiled to obtain an executable firmware.
-To compile properly you must add the gcc path into your environment variables by opening: Configuration Panel -> Sytem -> Advanced System Parameters -> System Variables -> Path
+To compile properly you must add the gcc path into your Eclipse environment variables by opening: Window -> Preferences -> C/C++ -> Environment -> Add...

-Please add the following line:
+Please add the PATH variable with the following value:

-C:\TD\TD_RF_Module_SDK-v4.0.0\gnu\bin;
+C:\TD\TD_RF_Module_SDK-v6.0.0\gnu\bin

 Then if we take the `"blink"` project as an example, here are the steps required to compile it: